Mikhail-Vaganov/MagneticParticles.jl/README.md

 `Usov2016` module contains representation of multigrain magnetic microparticles.
 Results of his simulations can be found in [1].
 The `UsovParticle` type represents those microparticles.

+## Acknowledgement
+This project has been developed for demonstrational purposes and with support of RFBR project 18-32-00817.

 # References
 1. N.A.
 Usov and O.N.
 Serebryakova, Universal behavior of dense clusters of magnetic nanoparticles, AIP Advances, 6, 2016, p.
 075315